Oflameo/ros_xubuntu_build/doc/svnc.md

 ![logo](svnc/1.png)

-When you try to connect to the server again, you will see the server in your list of resources to connect to because you hit the save button.
+When you try to connect to the server again, you will see the server in your list of resources to connect to.
 If you hit the *Connect* button again, you will be prompted the same way as last time.